Atomic length on Weyl groups: Atomic length in finite Weyl groups

 We are ready to define the central notion of this paper, namely the \textit{atomic length} of a Weyl group element.
-In this section, we only consider Weyl groups of finite type, except in \Cref{def_lambda_AL}, which is given for both finite and affine Weyl groups.
+In this section, we only consider Weyl groups of finite type, except in \Cref{def_lambda_AL}, which is given for Weyl groups of both finite and affine type Kac-Moody algebras (as introduced in \Cref{sec_affine_WG}).
 Indeed, we will first investigate the properties of the atomic length in finite types, in both \Cref{sec_AL} and \Cref{sec_surj_AL}.
-In order to avoid cumbersome notation, we will simply use the notation $W$, $\rho$, ... for the finite Weyl group, the sum of the fundamental weights, and so on (instead of $\overline{W}$, $\overline{\rho}$, ... as in \Cref{sec_affine_WG}).
+In order to avoid cumbersome notation, we will simply use the notation $W$, $\rho$, ... for the finite Weyl group, the sum of the fundamental weights, and so on (instead of $W_0$, $\overline{\rho}$, ... as in \Cref{sec_affine_WG}).
 The study of the affine atomic length will be delayed to \Cref{sec_cryst} and \Cref{sec_affine_AL}.